Scutelleridae: Colours

-Though some species are quite drab, the most conspicuous jewel bugs are often brilliantly colored, exhibiting a wide range of iridescent metallic hues that change with the view angle.
-The colors are the result of a combination of factors.
-Some species like Chrysocoris stockerus and Scutellera nobilis display colors from multiple thin layers of pigmented chitin.
+Though some species are quite drab, the most conspicuous jewel bugs are often uniquely colored, exhibiting a wide range of iridescent metallic hues that change with the viewing angle.
+The colors result from a combination of factors.
+Some species, like Chrysocoris stockerus and Scutellera nobilis, display colors from multiple thin layers of pigmented chitin.
 The colors often change or become duller when the specimens are dried, due to the topmost chitinous layer becoming opaque and obscuring the colors of the bottom layer.
 The colors can be restored by moistening the surface with water.

 Iridescence (or goniochromism) in jewel bugs like Poecilocoris lewisi are the result of structural coloration.
-Instead of pigments, the colors are caused by the interference, diffraction, or scattering of light by numerous tiny structures.
+Instead of pigments, the colors are caused by the interference, diffraction, or scattering of light by many tiny structures.

-In Poecilocoris lewisi, multiple tiny conical protuberances around 900 nm in height and averaging at a diameter of 360 nm are scattered on the epicuticle.
+In Poecilocoris lewisi, multiple tiny conical protuberances around 900 nm in height and averaging a diameter of 360 nm are scattered on the epicuticle.
 These structures affect light passing through them, producing their oily-looking blue sheen (known as the Tyndall effect or Mie scattering).

-In other species like the African shield bug (Calidea panaethiopica), the dorsal cuticle is dotted with tiny regularly spaced hemispherical cavities.
+In other species, like the African shield bug (Calidea panaethiopica), the dorsal cuticle is dotted with tiny, regularly spaced hemispherical cavities.
 The depressions act like Bragg mirrors.
-When light hits the pitted surface, it gives off multiple reflections resulting in the distinctive two tone yellow-blue iridescence.
+When light hits the pitted surface, it gives off multiple reflections, resulting in the distinctive two-tone yellow-blue iridescence.

 The colors and patterns on jewel bugs can vary significantly between instars and even within adults of a species.

-Jewel bugs are also known to mimic the colors, patterns, and shape of other organisms for defensive purposes.
+Jewel bugs are also known to mimic the colors, patterns, and shapes of other organisms for defensive purposes.
 An example is the yellow-spotted black Steganocerus multipunctatus which exhibits Müllerian mimicry with the tortoise beetle Chiridopsis suffriani.